Funding of Cypriot companies in collaboration with the European Investment Bank

 In order to qualify for this initiative, a Final Beneficiary needs to fulfil at least one of the following three criteria:

-- The Final Beneficiary confirms to have hired in the last 6 months and still employ at least 1 young person (5 for Midcap enterprises) (or plans to hire at least one young person (at least 5 for Midcap enterprises) in the coming 6 months), calculated from the signature date of the loan agreement signed with Hellenic Bank, or
+- The Final Beneficiary confirms to have hired in the last 6 months and still employ at least one young person (5 for MidCap enterprises), or in the coming 6 months it plans to employ at least one young person (5 for MidCap enterprises), calculated from the signature date of the loan agreement signed with Hellenic Bank and it commits to keep the young people in employment for at least 1 year, and/or

 A "young person" is defined as a person of more than 15 and less than 27 years of age at the time when he/she benefits from the relevant event (employment, training or internship).